jsun2010xyl/SimpleCarsSalesApp/README.md

 # Simple Cars Sales App

-Using Coroutines, Retrofit, Room and MVVM.
+Independent Android project using Coroutines, Retrofit, Room and MVVM.

 For the next step, I will revise it using Rx instead of Coroutines.